- Stain Removal/

 How to remove stains from the carpet

 The most efficient option to remove permanent marker from the carpet is rubbing alcohol.
-Ensure you blot the stain gently, as any kind of rubbing motion might cause the marker stain to be absorbed by the carpet fibres.
+Ensure you blot the stain gently, as any kind of rubbing motion might cause the marker stain to be absorbed by the carpet fibers.

 Use a clean, damp rag that will absorb and lift the alcohol and stain out of the carpet.